-- (a) An application for a SAR-66 aircraft maintenance licence or amendment to such licence must be made on a form and in a manner prescribed by the Authority. - (b) An applicant who meets the appropriate requirements of SAR-66 and has paid all charges prescribed by the Authority may be granted a SAR-66 aircraft maintenance licence. - (c) Upon receiving a SAR-66 aircraft maintenance licence, the holder shall forthwith sign his name thereon in ink with his ordinary signature. - (d) A SAR-66 aircraft maintenance licence is valid for a period of not more than 2 years from the date of issue or renewal unless suspended or revoked by the Authority. - (e) An applicant for the grant of a SAR-66 aircraft maintenance licence must: - (1) be at least 21 years of age; - (2) be able to read, write and communicate to an understandable level in English in which technical documentation and procedures necessary to support the issue of certificate of release to service are written; and - (3) be able to demonstrate a need to hold the licence.
+- (a) An application for a SAR-66 aircraft maintenance licence or a variation to such a licence to add or delete a category, a type rating or a limitation endorsed on the licence, or the conversion of a foreign aircraft maintenance licence to a SAR-66 aircraft maintenance licence must be made in a form and in a manner specified by the DGCA. - (b) An applicant who meets the appropriate requirements of SAR-66 and has paid all charges prescribed by the Authority may be granted a SAR-66 aircraft maintenance licence. - (c) Upon receiving a SAR-66 aircraft maintenance licence, the holder shall forthwith sign his name thereon in ink with his ordinary signature. - (d) A SAR-66 aircraft maintenance licence is valid for a period of not more than 2 years from the date of issue or renewal unless suspended or revoked by the Authority. - (e) An applicant for the grant of a SAR-66 aircraft maintenance licence must: - (1) be at least 21 years of age; - (2) be able to read, write and communicate to an understandable level in English in which technical documentation and procedures necessary to support the issue of certificate of release to service are written; and - (3) be able to demonstrate a need to hold the licence. - (f) An applicant for a conversion of a foreign AML must also provide evidence of experience in certifying an aircraft in the category and rating being applied for. - (g) For the purposes of subparagraph (f), the DGCA may grant a licence with the category and type rating as appropriate to the evidence of experience and type/task training submitted.